 4. Ask when the dental team went through Occupational Safety and Health Administration (OSHA) compliance training.
 OSHA has very clear guidelines for dental offices to follow in order to maintain the highest standard of sterilization and infection control.

-Other things Dr. Kim recommends making a mental note of:
+Other things Dr. Mejia recommends making a mental note of:

 1. Is the reception area tidy, organized, neat, and clean?